HomeDirectoriesWhy Your Business Needs to Be Listed

 Keep your content fresh with regular posts and updates.
 Google My Business posts, Facebook updates, and Yelp check-ins show that your business is active.
 Share special offers, events, new products, or just interesting content related to your industry.
 Active businesses get preferential treatment in search algorithms.

 Track your performance metrics.
 Most major platforms provide analytics showing how many people viewed your listing, called your business, or requested directions.
-Use this data to understand which platforms drive the most value and adjust your efforts for this reason.
+Use this data to understand which platforms drive the most value and adjust your efforts accordingly.

-Respond to reviews within 24-48 hours.
+Respond to reviews within 24 to 48 hours.
 Set up notifications so you don’t miss them.
-Your response time and quality are visible to everyone and influence how potential customers perceive your customer service.
+Your response time and quality are visible to everyone and influence how potential customers see your customer service.
 Even a simple “Thank you for your feedback” is better than silence.

 You can’t improve what you don’t measure.
-Tracking the performance of your business listings isn’t just about vanity metrics; it’s about understanding which efforts drive real business results.
-Let’s talk about what to measure and how to use that data to improve your listings’ performance.
+Tracking the performance of your business listings isn’t about vanity metrics; it’s about understanding which efforts drive real business results.
+Let’s talk about what to measure and how to use that data to improve your listings.

 Start with the basics: impressions, clicks, and calls.
 These tell you how many people see your listing, how many engage with it, and how many take action.
 But don’t stop there.
-Direction requests indicate strong purchase intent – someone asking for directions is likely to visit your business.
+Direction requests show strong purchase intent, because someone asking for directions is likely to visit your business.

 Website traffic from directories is a goldmine of information.
 Use UTM parameters to track which directories send you traffic.
 You might discover that a smaller, niche directory sends more qualified traffic than a major platform.
-That’s useful intelligence for where to focus your efforts.
+That tells you where to focus your efforts.

 Review metrics matter more than you might think.
 Track not just your average rating but also review velocity (how often you get reviews), response rate (percentage of reviews you respond to), and sentiment trends.
 A declining average rating is an early warning sign that needs immediate attention.

 Conversion tracking is where the rubber meets the road.
 How many directory visitors become customers?
-This requires some setup – call tracking numbers, unique promotional codes, or simply asking customers how they found you.
+This takes some setup: call tracking numbers, unique promotional codes, or simply asking customers how they found you.
 The data is worth the effort.

 Competitive benchmarking gives context to your metrics.
 If your click-through rate is 2% but competitors average 5%, you know there’s room for improvement.
 Most platforms show category averages, giving you targets to aim for.

 Calculating ROI on directory listings isn’t always straightforward, but it’s vital for justifying the time and money invested.
-Start with the simple formula: (Revenue from directories – Cost of directories) / Cost of directories × 100 = ROI percentage.
+Start with the simple formula: (Revenue from directories minus Cost of directories) divided by Cost of directories, times 100, equals ROI percentage.

 The challenge is attribution.
 A customer might discover you on Yelp, research you on Google, then call the number from your website.
 Which platform gets credit?
-The answer is all of them – they’re part of a customer journey, not isolated touchpoints.
+All of them.
+They’re part of a customer journey, not isolated touchpoints.

 Use a weighted attribution model.
 If a customer interacts with three directories before converting, each gets partial credit.
 This gives you a more accurate picture of each platform’s contribution to your bottom line.

 Consider both direct and indirect benefits.
 Direct benefits include sales from directory traffic.
 Indirect benefits include improved search rankings, brand awareness, and reputation building.
-While harder to quantify, these indirect benefits often exceed the direct ones.
+They’re harder to quantify, but these indirect benefits often exceed the direct ones.

 Did you know?
 According to Fortune’s analysis of business tools, companies using automated listing management see an average ROI of 300% within the first year.